-If you want headphones primarily for travel days or your daily commute, the Google Pixel Buds 2020 are only okay.
-While they're comfortable enough to wear for long periods, they block very little background noise, especially the low engine rumble of bus or planes.
-While their 6.7-hour battery should be long enough for your daily commutes, it may not be long enough for longer flights.
-On the bright side, Google advertises 2 hours of playback from a quick ten-minute charge, though we don't test this.
+The Google Pixel Buds 2020 are okay for commuting and traveling.
+While they're exceptionally portable and comfortable enough to wear for long periods, they block very little background noise, especially the low engine rumble of buses or planes.
+Their near seven-hour continuous battery life should be long enough for your daily commutes, but might not be sufficient for overnight flights.
+On the bright side, Google advertises two hours of playback from a quick 10-minute charge, though we don't test this.

 The Google Pixel Buds 2020 are great truly wireless headphones for sports.
-Thanks to their lightweight design and stability fins, they feel very stable in the ear and don't move or slide around, even with more intense head movements.
-They're rated IPX4 for sweat and water resistance, so you can wear them while jogging in the rain, though we don't currently test this.
-They look and feel very well-built and durable, and should be able to withstand being used in the gym without any issues.
+Thanks to their lightweight design and stability fins, they feel very stable in the ear and don't move or slide around, even with more vigorous head movements.
+Their IPX4 rating for water resistance makes them a good fit for outdoor runs, though we don't currently test this.
+They look and feel very well-built and durable, so they should endure a couple of minor drops and bumps.

 The Google Pixel Buds 2020 are Bluetooth-only headphones that aren't recommended for wireless gaming.
-While you can game with them on a mobile device or Bluetooth-enabled PC, their high latency and poor overall mic performance make them less than ideal for this use.
+While you can game with them on a mobile device or Bluetooth-enabled PC, their high audio latency makes them less than ideal for this use.

 The Google Pixel Buds 2 are Bluetooth-only headphones that can't be used wired.

 The Google Pixel Buds 2 are mediocre headphones for phone calls.
 Their integrated mic makes your voice sound thin and muffled, though it does a good job of isolating it from background noise.
 Their poor noise isolation capability can also make it difficult for you to follow what's being said on a call if you're in a noisy environment.